aamda2025/workshop/contributions.md

-Accepted papers at the AAMDA 2025 workshop.
+Contributions at the AAMDA 2025 workshop.

 Authors|Title
 ---|---